 Please view our frequently asked questions to find more information on Teams Calling and the project itself.
-This list will continue to grow throughout the project, please check back frequently or submit a question below.General
+This list will continue to grow throughout the project, please check back for updates as the project progresses.General

-For the best functionality, we recommend that you utilize the desktop application.
+For the best functionality, we recommend that you download and install the desktop application.
 To install the Teams desktop application, follow the directions below:

 Check out the Resources section on this site!
 There you will find one-page quick start guides, robust KnowledgeBase articles, online videos, and hands-on training for learning more about Teams.